thomasha-illinois/Blueprints/README.md

 # Blueprints

+Title:

 Shared spatial and temporal principles govern connectome dynamics across timescales

-Provided are the bandpassed source-signals from each of the 68 Desikan atlas regions for a single subject.
+Provided are the (EEG) envelopes of bandpassed source-signals for a single subject.

+Each signal represents the average from one 68 Desikan atlas regions.

 These are loaded: